CFD Trading: A Complete Guide to Contracts For Difference

 Step 4: Make Your First Trade!

-To make your first CFD trade on a live or demo account, just follow these steps:
+The most exciting step in learning how to trade CFDs online is making your first CFD trade on a live or demo account.
+Just follow these steps:

 - Open your MetaTrader trading platform and log into your trading account.